PO Box 662

 Parry Sound, Ontario

 Interested in hosting or partnering on an event in your area?
-The Georgian Bay Biosphere Reserve is able to offer programs and services that align with our mandate and goals.
+The Georgian Bay Biosphere is able to offer programs and services that align with our mandate and goals.
 Request a service or event.

 1. UNESCO Biosphere Reserves

 Biosphere reserves are internationally recognized by the United Nations Educational, Scientific and Cultural Organization (UNESCO).
 Biosphere reserves are experiments in sustainable development where conservation activities are combined with ongoing economic and community development and their experiences are showcased to the world.

 All UNESCO biosphere reserves are meant to be models of sustainable development by:

 - Contributing to the conservation of landscapes, ecosystems, species, and biodiversity

 - Supporting environmental education, training, research, and monitoring.